codepete/CarND-Behavioral-Cloning/README.md

 ####3.
 Creation of the Training Set & Training Process

 I only utilized Udacity's provided data and did not collect any additional data.
 I outlined how I augmented and created the data set in **4.
 Appropriate training data**.
 Many of the previous sections answer this section.
+Aside from utilizing the data creation process I mentioned in previous sections I also had to modify drive.py to do resize the image when I ran my model in the simulator.

 ### Videos
 I've recorded a video of my car going through track 1 and track 2 in my the main directory of my project.
+For track 1 I kept the drive.py throttle at 0.2, but since track 2 had more hills I bumped it up to 0.3.